ghiscoding/remove-glob/README.md

-  -d, --dryRun    Show which files/dirs would be deleted but without actually removing them [boolean] -g, --glob      Glob pattern(s) to find which files/dirs to remove                        [array] -s, --stat      Show the stats of the items being removed                                 [boolean] -v, --verbose   If true, it will log each file or directory being removed                 [boolean] -h, --help      Show help                                                                 [boolean] -v, --version   Show version number                                                       [boolean]
+  -d, --dryRun    Show which files/dirs would be deleted but without actually removing them [boolean] -g, --glob      Glob pattern(s) to find which files/dirs to remove                        [array] -s, --stat      Show the stats of the items being removed                                 [boolean] -V, --verbose   If true, it will log each file or directory being removed                 [boolean] -h, --help      Show help                                                                 [boolean] -v, --version   Show version number                                                       [boolean]
 ```